LL782/earthquakes/README.md

 - Consider publishing build versions of both solutions to GitHub pages.
     + Move each solution to it's own repo
     + Provide links to repos and Git Hub pages from this repo.

+---

+### Compare the two solutions

+#### Setup of the React app

+1. In `solution-1` I use Create React App which gives a lot for free, such as an optimised build process, the service worker for caching files and speeding up production and hot reloading for speeding up development.

+  In `solution-2` I setup without Create React App, in order to have greater control and **understanding** of every aspect of the setup.

+1. In `solution-2` I spent time ensuring `eslint` with the `airbnb rules` was in place.
+This is highly beneficial for code quality and consistency.